Yepez1997/algorithmRuntimes/README.md

 | alpha < beta^k  | theta(n^k)           |

-** Will soon implement operations and the cost (running time ) for each supported operation in a data structure
+** Will soon implement operations and the cost (running time) for each supported operation for each individual data structure

 ## Advanced Data Structures